Perfect Oatmeal Chocolate Chip Cookies

 Old fashioned oats are larger I flakes so it’s going to give it a different texture.
 I recommend using quick oats.

 Something new, something to try.
-Thanks – Friday Fiesta rocks.
+Thanks!

 Have a very Happy Thanksgiving.

 I have been looking for an oatmeal chocolate chip cookie recipe and these look just perfect!
 Pinned!
-Thank you for sharing with #FiestaFriday
+Thank you for sharing

-You’re very welcome, and thanks for co-hosting!
+You’re very welcome and thank you for pinning!

 I love the texture that’s in these cookie Lily–they look delicious.
 Good job 🙂